ajtomato/PythonTutorial/README.md

 ### 11.3.
 Working with Binary Data Record Layouts

 The _struct_ module provides _pack()_ and _unpack()_ functions for working with variable length binary record formats.

+### 11.4.
+Multi-threading

+The high level _threading_ module can run tasks in background.

+So, the **preferred approach** to task coordination is to concentrate all access to a resource in a single thread and then use the _queue_ module to feed that thread with requests from other threads.
+Applications using _Queue_ objects for inter-thread communication and coordination are easier to design, more readable, and more reliable.